Extravenger/extravenger.github.io/contact.md

 ---

 <style>
-  /* Ensure the body fills the full viewport height */ body, html {
+  /* Ensure the body and html fill the full viewport height */ body, html {
     height: 100%;
     margin: 0;
+    overflow: hidden; /* Prevent scrolling */
   }

   /* Use Flexbox to center the container */